Avan Ivan: Critical response

+A reviewer from in.com gave three and half out of five and said that the movie is a "definite watch for Bala's followers and to watch the new Vishal emerge as a performer".
+Further praising Vishal, the critic stats, "there is no doubt that from the beginning of the making of the film, there has been so much riding on Vishal's character as he has been playing the role of a squint and has done a fab job."
 Rediff gave two and a half out of five and wrote that "Avan Ivan does have, at its heart, a nice storyline with plenty of comic elements.
 But director Bala doesn't really capitalize on its strengths, and never pulls you into the story except in parts which is disappointing, as he is among today's trend-setters in Tamil cinema."
 Malathi Rangarajan from The Hindu claimed that "the intermission leaves you wondering at the frivolousness and facileness of the story that's very much unlike Bala.
 Nothing much happens in the first hour or so.
 Thankfully, he makes amends with a riveting climax."
-A critic from Oneindia.in cited: "Watch the film for the expression of 'Nava Rasas' just after the interval bang and the climax scene and you will get a feel that it is a 100 per cent paisa vasool."
 Chennai Onlines reviewer stated that Bala had "attempted to provide us with a film that has comical elements as its major strength.
 He has gone overboard and failed to present it with coherent script.
-As a result the movie turns out to be a disappointing experience despite having stunning performances", while Indiaglitz commented: "All said, Avan Ivan is not a typical Bala film, and it has its own dull moments, courtesy clichéd scenes and dragging second half.
-But it also has many ingredients to entertain the masses."
-CNN-IBN wrote: "Overall Avan Ivan suffers from a sloppy script despite having some fine performances.
+As a result the movie turns out to be a disappointing experience despite having stunning performances", while IANS wrote: "Overall Avan Ivan suffers from a sloppy script despite having some fine performances.
 The lack of balance between Bala's emphatic portrayal of different kind of life and his effort to provide fun is the major problem of the movie.
 The fun becomes farce and the seriousness turns out to be ineffective."

-The movie naturally transits to a strong climax which leaves an impact for a while in the viewers.

 Box-office

 Avan Ivan had a solo release on 17 June 2011 in almost 700 screens worldwide.
 The film opened across 350 screens in Tamil Nadu and collected ₹ 8.9 million in the opening weekend at the Chennai box office.
 According to Sify, the film had earned a distributor share of ₹ 8.3 million from 18 Chennai screens.
-At the end of the third weekend, the film had earned ₹ 46.5 million in Chennai.
-Its dubbed Telugu version, Vaadu Veedu released simultaneously with the Tamil version, and grossed an estimated ₹ 15 million in the opening weekend in Andhra Pradesh, while collecting around ₹ 5 million in Nizam area only, which was considered a remarkable figure for a dubbed release.
-The dubbed version had reportedly earned ₹ 40 million in Andhra Pradesh, outclassing original Telugu ventures.
+The dubbed Telugu version, Vaadu Veedu had reportedly earned ₹ 40 million in Andhra Pradesh, outclassing original Telugu ventures.
 In the United Kingdom, the film was released by Ayngaran International across 14 screens and collected $49,921 in the first three days, opening at 15th place.
 At the end of the second weekend, the film had earned $80,933 overall in UK.
 FiveStar distributed the film in Malaysia in 32 theatres, where it grossed $232,781 in the first weekend, opening at fourth.